 Need to know: As with 99% of the amazing watery attractions around Bom Jardim, you really need your own vehicle to get there.
 There is no food or beverages available on site.
 There is a passable toilet.
 Put on sunscreen.
 Don’t take anything that’s not waterproof with you on the tube.
 Put your sunglasses on a lanyard because you’ll want to take them off while you are in the dark cave.
 Wear a long-sleeve shirt or a skin for sun protection and to keep your arms from chafing on the tube as you paddle and steer.

 Best drive for wildlife: It took us eight hours to complete the 90 mile (145 km) Transpantaneira Highway from Pocone to Porto Jofre in the Pantanal Norte in Brazil.
 Why?
 Well, this dirt road is in pretty rough shape even under the best conditions.
 But the main reason the drive took so long was that we spent a lot of time stopped to look at and photograph wildlife.
-Here’s a short list of what we saw: hyacinth macaws, about 500 caiman, capybaras, great black hawks, cappuchin monkeys, cocoi herons, black-collared hawks, white-capped herons, jabiru storks, wood storks, crab eating foxes, rhea… We felt like Marlon Perkins (look him up, millennials).
+Here’s a shortlist of what we saw: hyacinth macaws, about 500 caiman, capybaras, great black hawks, capuchin monkeys, cocoi herons, black-collared hawks, white-capped herons, jabiru storks, wood storks, crab-eating foxes, rhea… We felt like Marlon Perkins (look him up, millennials).
 This critter-filled drive was worth every pothole, rut, and all 120+ of the (often super sketchy) wooden bridges along the way.

 Best drive for scenery: On our way to Puquio we missed the turn off for the Sondondo Valley and we’re very glad we returned later to explore it.
 The road into the valley is narrow but well paved and the valley itself varies from wide and semi-lush with herds of llamas and alpacas roaming around to narrow and cliff-lined, perfect for the condors who live here.
 There are also Incan terraces still being used by farmers, hot springs, and waterfalls.
 The tiny town of Andamarca seemed to have basic guesthouses.
 The road through the valley appears to go all the way to Ayacucho, but we did not go that far so we don’t know if the paving continues or if the road quality worsens.